leechee/Echoes-of-the-Unknown/README.md

 ```

 #### PNG Image:
+Running this command will transform the base64 decode into an image automatically downloaded into your folder for the user to view
 ```
 curl http://localhost:5000/results/<jobid>?format=image --output result.png
 ```

 #### Alternate (base64 decode):
+This is just an alternate way to get the image if the first method doesn't work
 ```
 curl http://<external>/results/<jobid> | jq -r .image_base64 | base64 -d > result.png
 ```